ebursztein/sitefab/documentation/plugins.md

 - The first level represent the entity the plugin apply to
 - The 2nd level represent the phase in which the plugin is to be applied

-Note: as always with SiteFab this organization is just here for readability and what really define which data the plugin get and when it is called is its configuration and its class.
+*Note*: Like everything with SiteFab the directory organization is just here for readability and don't influence when plugins are called or with which data.
+What do define which data the plugin get and when it is called is its configuration and its class.

 ```bash
 plugins/